ccorcos/tuple-database/README.md

 - Better React hooks.
 - Reactivity tests.
+	- should double-check the bounds.
+- efficiently make updates from reactive subscribe.
 - rename to tuple-database
 	- Public package to npm.
-- efficiently make updates from reactive subscribe.

 - Better reactivity performance?